tumrabert/tumrabert/README.md

 ## About Me

-Hi, I'm **Tanakit Phentun** (nickname Tum), a **System Analyst at the Bank of Thailand**.
-I specialize in backend development, blockchain, and cloud engineering, with a passion for advancing financial payment systems and innovative Web3 solutions.
+Hi, I'm **Tanakit Phentun** (nickname Tum), I specialize in backend development, blockchain, and cloud engineering, with a passion for advancing financial payment systems and innovative Web3 solutions.
 My mission is to enhance technology and processes in Thailand’s financial ecosystem.

 - 🌍 **Location**: Bangkok, Thailand
 - ✉️ **Email**: tum_tanakid@hotmail.com